Jupiter Ascending: Cast

+In addition, Terry Gilliam makes a cameo appearance as the Seal and Signet Minister, the bureaucrat who confirms Jupiter's title to Earth, in a scene calling back to Gilliam's 1985 film, Brazil.

 Production

 Development

-In 2009, Warner Bros' president Jeff Robinov approached the Wachowskis about creating an original intellectual property and franchise.
-Development began two years later, with the production and visual effects teams doing pre-production work based on a first draft of the script, while The Wachowskis were shooting the future segments of Cloud Atlas.
+In 2009, Warner Bros.' president Jeff Robinov approached the Wachowskis about creating an original intellectual property and franchise.
+Development began two years later, with the production and visual effects teams doing pre-production work based on a first draft of the script, while the Wachowskis were shooting the future-set segments of Cloud Atlas.
 The story was partly inspired by Lana's favorite book, the Odyssey.
 "It was making me super-emotional", Lana has said.
 "The whole concept of these almost spiritual journeys and you're changed."
 Another inspiration was The Wizard of Oz which Lana contrasts to the Odyssey.
 "Dorothy is pretty much the same at the end as she is at the beginning.
 Whereas Odysseus goes through such an epic shift in his identity."
-The Wachowskis themselves describe the plot of the film as an effort to reverse the classical sci-fi-trope of the hero who is "emotionally withholding and strong and stoic".
-Instead, they tried to create a new form of female sci-fi hero in the space-opera genre.
+The Wachowskis themselves describe the plot of the film as an effort to reverse the classical science-fiction trope of the hero who is "emotionally withholding and strong and stoic".
+Instead, they tried to create a new form of female space opera hero.
 "We were, like, 'Can we bring a different kind of female character like Dorothy or Alice?
 Characters who negotiate conflict and complex situations with intelligence and empathy?'
 Yes, Dorothy has a protector, Toto, who's always barking at everyone.
 And that was sort of the origin of Caine."